 Only IFS activities that fall within the ambit of the Labuan Financial Services & Securities Act 2010 or the Labuan Islamic Financial Services & Securities Act 2010 are regulated by Labuan FSA.

-Examples of licensed structures currently used to facilitate fintech entities in Labuan IBFC include money broking, credit token, fund management and securities dealing licenses.
-It is important to remember that all structures in Labuan IBFC, are also allowed to be structured in a Shariah-compliant manner, with possible endorsement from our Shariah Supervisory Council.
+Examples of licensed structures currently used to facilitate digital entities in Labuan IBFC include money broking, credit token, fund management and securities dealing licenses.
+It is important to remember that all structures in Labuan IBFC, are also allowed to be structured in a Shariah-compliant manner.

 Q: How similar or different is Labuan IBFC's treatment or approach to IFS start-ups compared to other jurisdictions?

 Labuan IBFC opts for a more market liberal approach for proposed IFS businesses.
 Unlike other markets which choose to insulate or contain the IFS business in different regulatory platforms (e.g. sandboxes or incubators) for observation and experimental purposes, Labuan IBFC believes that IFS start-ups need to operate in the actual, open international market.
 This is to inject business pragmatism in order to better adapt and gain traction in the market.

 Q: What is Labuan IBFC's tax framework for digital businesses?

 All trading entities in Labuan IBFC are taxed at 3% of audited profits, including digital related entities.
 In addition, there is no capital gains tax, stamp duty, sales tax, or taxes on royalties.
 There is also no withholding tax on dividends and interest from a Labuan entity to a foreign company.